michaelhall28/darwinian_shift/README.md

 # darwinian_shift
 Statistical testing of selection of quantifiable features of somatic mutations.

 Some basic instructions are provided in this readme.
+More detailed examples are in the Tutorial.ipynb notebook.

 The Root code for weighted Anderson-Darling tests is from Trusina et. al. https://doi.org/10.1088/1742-6596/1525/1/012109